QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 ### Requirements

-* SonarQube version from 4.5.x up to 5.1.x
+* SonarQube version 4.5.x up to 5.1.x
 * SonarQube's [Java plugin](http://docs.sonarqube.org/display/PLUG/Java+Plugin) version 3.5+
 * Internet connection on client's side (required to retrieve Google's visualisation API that is used to draw "Code Smells" widget's chart.
 No data is sent over the network.)

+_Note 2:_ SonarQube 5.2 having brought breaking changes to the ``sonar-plugin-api``, metrics computation is not working yet.
+A solution will be provided soon (see issue #29.)

 ### Plugin installation